Yvonne Doyle (Fair City): Bisexuality

 In late 2009, it is revealed that Yvonne is bisexual.
 Her girlfriend (Connie) from Australia arrives, and is surprised to learn that Yvonne has never mentioned her to her family, and even more surprised when she discovers that Yvonne is in a relationship with her deceased husband's brother-in-law Louie Gleeson.
 Connie and Yvonne subsequently share a kiss, the first time a lesbian kiss is portrayed on Fair City.
 Yvonne and Connie plan to marry in Northern Ireland in the summer of 2010.
 When Yvonne gives birth to her child Ruth (whom Paul fathered) Connie leaves for Australia with Yvonne intent on putting the baby up for adoption.
 In May 2010, Yvonne leaves Carrigstown and leaves Ruth with Niamh, Paul's wife, having earlier slept with Paul behind Connie's back in September 2009.
 Her son Stephen, fathered by her former partner Richard, is in care as a result of her drug abuse.

 In January 2013, Yvonne shocks her family when she speaks at the funeral of her mother Rita, informing the mourners how ashamed her mother would be of her bickering family.

 Rape

 In 2013, Yvonne is raped by Martin, a man she meets on a dating site.
 She is supported through this difficult time by Carol Foley, whom she had been feuding with.
 This changes Carol and Yvonne's relationship and they become great friends.
 She then begins dating Dan.

 In 2014, Yvonne leaves Carrigstown to make a fresh start.

 Reception

 The Irish Independent has described Yvonne as "the woman everyone loves to hate".

-Caira O’Callaghan has received letters of admiration from gay people and she has been nominated for a TVNow Award for 'Favourite Female Soap Star' for her portrayal of Yvoone.
+Ciara O’Callaghan has received letters of admiration from gay people and she has been nominated for a TVNow Award for 'Favourite Female Soap Star' for her portrayal of Yvonne.